jeong2624/GWAS/README.md

 #### Project time : 2019.11.03 - 2019.12.11

 #### Description :
-* The project was conducted as part of the RISE (Research Intensive Self-motivated Education) class in the Molecular Life Sciences at Incheon National University, Korea.
+* The project was conducted as part of "RISE (Research Intensive Self-motivated Education)" class in the Molecular Life Sciences at Incheon National University, Korea.
 * The purpose of this project is to acquire proficiency in GWAS analysis and script writing for the GWAS pipeline using the 'subprocess' module in Python, the R program, and Plink.
 * It mainly deals with steps below.
   1. Quality control (QC)